Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD

 In summary, in order to obtain the fixed order as well as resummed prediction for the differential rapidity distributions of a generic $n$-colorless final states, one merely requires the form factor corresponding to the hard process under study provided the soft-collinear distribution for Sudakov type process is known.
-We present the analytical results for the fixed order up to $\mathrm{N^4LO}$ and the resummed predictions up to $\mathrm{N^3LL}$ level in the appendix for the scale choice of $\mu_R^2 = \mu_F^2 = q^2$ and the same with the explicit scale dependence are provided in the ancillary file.
+We present the analytical results for the fixed order up to $\mathrm{N^4LO}$ and the resummed predictions up to $\mathrm{N^3LL}$ level in the appendix for the scale choice of $\mu_R^2 = \mu_F^2 = q^2$ and the same with the explicit scale dependence are provided in the Online Resource supplied with this article.